samssausages/proxmox_scripts_fixes/LXC Containers/README.md

 ```

-### 3. Log into LXC and Copy / Paste entire file contents of the config file into your LXC's CLI
+### 3. Log into LXC and Copy / Paste entire file contents of the lxc-bootstrap file directly into your LXC's CLI

 ### 4. Use LXC as is!

 ### 5. (Optional)  Turn LXC into blank template!

-#### 5a.
 Strip identity

 From inside the LXC: